How to Convert WAV to MP3 with FFmpeg in Windows and Linux

 ffmpeg -i track01.wav track01.flac

-Bit depth and sample rate are two properties of audio files that affect the quality and file size of files.
-The Sample rate, given in hertz or kilohertz is a measure of how often an audio wave is sampled, the more samples you have per second, the higher the quality.
+Bit depth and sample rate are two properties of audio files that affect the quality and file size.
+The Sample rate, given in hertz or kilohertz, measures how often an audio wave is sampled; the more samples you have per second, the higher the quality.
 Think of it like the resolution or dots per inch of a photograph.
-The higher the DPI the more pixels in a given area so you can get more details.
-44.1khz is usually quoted as being "CD Quality" whilst 8khz is equivalent to a telephone phone system.
+The higher the DPI, the more pixels are in a given area so that you can get more details.
+44.1khz is usually quoted as "CD Quality", while 8khz is equivalent to a telephone phone system.

 Changing the sample rate and bit depth is as easy as adding a few parameters to the command.